-- 3.17 The Government considered the need for a 'Fair Funding Review' a number of years ago.
-The outcome of such an exercise would affect how funding is allocated and redistributed between local authorities and was originally intended to determine the relative share received by each individual Fire and Rescue Authority from the total Fire Service funding received from Central Government. - 3.18 It was originally proposed that the new arrangements would be introduced from 2021/22 but the introduction was subsequently deferred until at least 2022/23. - 3.19 It is now the Government's intention to undertake a Fair Funding Review across Local Authorities, although it is not now intended to include Fire and Rescue Authorities directly within the process.
-The timescales, to achieve an appropriate outcome in time to affect Finance Settlements from 2023/24 onwards, are challenging.
+- 3.15 The Government considered the need for a 'Fair Funding Review' a number of years ago.
+The outcome of such an exercise would affect how funding is allocated and redistributed between local authorities and was originally intended to determine the relative share received by each individual Fire and Rescue Authority from the total Fire Service funding received from Central Government. - 3.16 It is now the Government's intention to undertake a Fair Funding Review across Local Authorities but not to include Fire and Rescue Authorities.
+On 12th December 2022 DLUHC publishes a Local Government Policy Statement for 2023/24 and 2024/25 which indicated implementation of the Fair Funding Review was delayed until 2025/26 at the earliest.
 Whilst it is not intended for the Fire Sector to be directly part of the exercise, issues such as the scale of Council Tax revenue generated by individual Local Authorities could have an indirect impact on resource allocations within the Fire Sector and so this review adds another complexity and volatility to long term financial planning.

-Update 3 Year Strategy 2022-25 and Annual Plan 2022-23
+Three Year Rolling Strategy 2023-26 and Annual Plan 2023-24

-- 3.20 A key element of developing the Authority's plans is to seek the opinions of those people that live, work and travel within the West Midlands.
-As part of this, a public consultation is undertaken every three years and/or when changes to the core services are being considered by the Authority. - 3.21 The Authority consulted the public in 2020.
+- 3.17 A key element of developing the Authority's plans is to seek the opinions of those people that live, work and travel within the West Midlands.
+As part of this, a public consultation is undertaken every three years and/or when changes to the core services are being considered by the Authority. - 3.18 The Authority consulted the public in 2020.
 This provided the opportunity for the public to influence the way the Service works.
-The Community Safety Strategy (the Community Risk Management Plan) is the risk analysis which identifies what the risk profile of the West Midlands community is and provides analysis of where resources are required to enable effective management of these risks in order to achieve a five-minute risk-based attendance standard for the most serious emergencies. - 3.22 The "3 Year Strategy 2022-25 and Annual Plan 2022-23" sets the Authority's strategic direction for the next three years and defines those outcomes, priorities and strategic objectives, for the first year, which are to be provided with the available resources in 2022/23 and forecasted in future years.
+The Community Safety Strategy (the Community Risk Management Plan) is the risk analysis which identifies what the risk profile of the West Midlands community is and provides analysis of where resources are required to enable effective management of these risks in order to achieve a five-minute risk-based attendance standard for the most serious emergencies.

+3.19 The 'Three Year Rolling Strategy 2023-26 and Annual Plan' sets the Authority's strategic direction for the next three years and defines those outcomes, priorities and strategic objectives, for the first year, which are to be provided with the available resources in 2023/24 and forecasted in future years.